Here’s the science behind the 10 categories of Adverse Babyhood Experiences (ABEs) that shape health and affect risk for chronic illness.

-I also developed ABEs as a tool to improve medical care and decrease risk for infant and maternal morbidity and mortality, and chronic illness.
+ABEs are also a tool to improve medical care and decrease risk for infant and maternal morbidity and mortality, and chronic illness.

 The benefit of understanding different types of trauma that shape health is that it offers us a new way of making sense of symptoms and a new set of tools to heal trauma and stabilize, improve or potentially reduce symptoms of chronic illness.

-Includes the list of 10 ABEs, free ABEs fact sheet, my published journal article on ABEs (2020), a link to my paid ecourse on ABEs for continuing education credit, and free journal articles on the science that support the concept of ABEs.
+Includes the list of 10 ABEs, my published journal article on ABEs (2020) and free journal articles on the science that support the concept of ABEs.

 List of 10 ABEs